mpyne-navy/nginx-cac/README.md

 CAC-enabled websites, using PCSC Lite, the CACKey middleware, and by installing the DoD root certs **and intermediate CA certs** into the NSS keystore.

-With "real" CAC sites already working, testing for me as a matter of going to `https://localhost:$PORT/` (replacing `$PORT` with the actual port on the host mapped to the guest's port 443).
+With "real" CAC sites already working, testing for me was a matter of going to `https://localhost:$PORT/` (replacing `$PORT` with the actual port on the host mapped to the guest's port 443).